 In all the above cases, one has to prove that the owner was aware of the hazards but did nothing to warn the public or workers.

 Keep in mind that just because a hazard exists in the workplace does not automatically mean that one can get compensation for a slip and fall.
-Just like the owner has a responsibility of preventing slips, the onus is also on the worker or the general public to exercise reasonable caution when walking.
+Just like the owner has the responsibility of preventing slips, the onus is also on the worker or the general public to exercise reasonable caution when walking.
 They simply can’t claim they are not responsible for slipping on a wet floor if there were signs displayed in the area and if the injured party was careless.
 If you know that the floor in a shop has just been polished or waxed, then you should not be running in that area while shopping.

 If you slipped on a wet floor in Douglasville, Georgia and have been injured, the best way to know how much compensation you can receive is to speak to a personal injury lawyer.
 Most lawyers offer a free initial consultation where you can ask any question you want, and the attorney will be able to tell you if you have a case.